ANYLNK/WDUILegacy/README.md

 # WDUILegacy
-This project stored the legacy User Interface of Windows Defender
+This project stored legacy User Interfaces of Windows Defender